Your shopping cart is empty.

 Unlike Sarcoptic mange, Demodectic mange is caused by Demodex canis that lives within the dog’s hair follicles.
 Luckily (or not) they can’t be transmitted to other dogs and animals.
 This type of condition is described by the blue or gray hairless paw skin, itchiness, and comedones.

-11. Anxiety
+11. ANXIETY

 Companion and hunting dog breeds are at higher risk to suffer from a condition called dog separation anxiety.
 This kind of issue is followed by a dog’s strange behavior, howling, barking and scratching and licking his paws to blood.
 The fear a dog feels when he’s left alone is beyond limits.
 Therefore, if you already took your pooch to the vet and he told you that there isn’t any infection, then the cause may be the anxiety.

-12. Boredom
+12. BOREDOM

-This cause for your dog’s licking and chewing paws is not tightly connected with separation anxiety.
-It only means that your four-legged friend needs different interactive toys to play while you’re out of the home.
 You can choose between different chewing and feeding toys for your pooch that releases the food every time he rolls the ball.
 However, it’s advisable not to overfeed the pooch with those treats, otherwise, it may lead him to obesity.
 For example, you can separate a certain amount of food from one of your dog’s meals for snacks.

 It’s nothing strange to see a dog that suffers from GI issues to excessively licking his paws.
 Inappropriate diet can be only some of the issues for your furry fellow’s suffer, so you’d better check it.